Jorem-Sigawa/MahlerVAE/README.md

               num_layers: 4

 2. **KL thresholding**\
    Normally, the $L_{KL}$ objective tries to drive each of its elements $KL_{i}$ towards zero in a step known as regularization.
 However, that pushes the i'th dimension's posterior to look nearly identical to the prior, carrying very little information about     $x$.
 With thresholding, we set some threshold *dim_target_kl* (via *config.yaml*) below which the objective no longer tries to optimize that dimension's $KL_{i}$.
-In the code, this is equivalent to manually setting        KL_{i} to zero once its value goes below dim_target_kl.
+In the code, this is equivalent to manually setting        $KL_{i}$ to zero once its value goes below dim_target_kl.
 Thus, KL thresholding gives each latent dimension some free capacity to encode information
 3. **KL annealing**\
    KL annealing lets the model learn to use $z$ before heavily regularizing $z$.
 Instead of starting training with the full KL weight $\beta$, we define a *max_beta* that we gradually climb up to during the course of training. *ratio_zero* defines a threshold such that the current $\beta$ is zero if *percent_iteration* = *num_iterations*/*total_iterations* is below *ratio_zero*, after which the current $\beta$ linearly increases to max_beta until *percent_iteration* reaches *ratio_zero* + *ratio_increase*.
 The hyperparameters *max_beta*, *ratio_zero*, and *ratio_increase* must be defined in *config.yaml*.